-Last week, the offshore rig count increased by two to 60, which is close to its four-year high of 66 that it reached on August 29, 2014.
-Year-to-date (or YTD), the offshore rig count fell by one.
-The current offshore rig count is strong compared to its mid-2010 low of ~20.
+Last week, the offshore rig count remained unchanged at 54.
+The offshore rig count is now 12 rigs shy of the four-year high of 66, which was reached on August 29, 2014.
+In the last year, the offshore rig count fell by two.
+The current offshore rig count is strong compared to its mid-2010 low of ~12.

 Gulf of Mexico

-Rig counts in the Louisiana section of the Gulf of Mexico (or GOM) indicate offshore rig activity in the US.
-The area accounts for almost all of the offshore rigs.
-GOM rig count increased two to 58 for the week ending December 12 from the previous week.
+Rig counts in the Louisiana section of the Gulf of Mexico, or GOM, indicate offshore rig activity in the US.
+The area accounts for almost all offshore drilling in the country.
+The GOM rig count remained unchanged compared to the previous week.
+There were 53 rigs for the week ending January 23.

-In 2010, the Gulf of Mexico rig count decreased sharply after BP’s (BP) Deepwater Horizon oil spill.
-The US government adopted several restrictions in response to the oil spill.
-The Gulf of Mexico rig count didn’t recover to pre-accident levels for several years.
+In 2010, the GOM rig count fell sharply after British Petroleum’s (BP) Deepwater Horizon oil spill.
+This led to restrictions being imposed by the US government.
+The GOM rig count didn’t recover to pre-accident levels for several years.
 By September 2012, it averaged ~50 rigs.
 It reached 63 in August.
-This year, the average rig count in the Gulf of Mexico has been ~55.
+In 2014, the average rig count in the GOM was ~55.

-Gulf of Mexico activity faced headwinds in 3Q14
+Gulf of Mexico activity may face headwinds in 2015